liferay/liferay-docs/devGuide/en/chapters/07-ext-plugins.markdown

  ![tip](../../images/tip-pen-paper.png)**Tip:** After creating an Ext plugin, remove the files you don't need to customize from `docroot/WEB-INF/ext-web/docroot/WEB-INF`.
-Liferay keeps track of the files deployed by each Ext plugin and won't let you deploy mutiple Ext plugins that override the same file.
+Liferay keeps track of the files deployed by each Ext plugin and won't let you deploy multiple Ext plugins that override the same file.
 If you remove unnecessary (uncustomized) files, you'll avoid collisions with Ext plugins deployed alongside your.